 The SQL statement

 SET, which the DMU uses in the conversion phase, succeeds only if the session executing the statement is the only user session logged into the database.
 Therefore, before starting the conversion, the DMU warns you about any user sessions logged into the database that are not opened by the DMU itself.
 You may use the following SQL statement in SQL*Plus or SQL Developer to find out the details of the offending sessions:

 SELECT sid, serial#, username, status, osuser, machine, process, program FROM v$session WHERE username IS NOT NULL AND program <> 'Database Migration Assistant for Unicode';

 V$SESSION.PROGRAM in a row returned by the above query contains the name of the Oracle Database executable, in an operating system dependent format, followed by "(Jnnn)", where nnn are three decimal digits, for example "ORACLE.EXE (J000)", then the user session described by the row has been created by the database server itself to execute a job submitted through the PL/SQL package

 DBMS_SCHEDULER.
 You can query the Data Dictionary views

 DBA_SCHEDULER_RUNNING_JOBS to identify jobs currently running in the database.
-Before continuing with conversion, make sure that all the jobs have finished their work and that their sessions have disappeared from
+Before continuing with conversion, ensure that all the jobs have finished their work and that their sessions have disappeared from